odeysiusstuon/SyntaxTreeGen/README.md

 # SyntaxTreeGen
 A simple Flex and Bison-based Linguistics syntax tree generator.
-Built for Spring 2021 CPTS 483 (Topics in Computer Science: Practical Introduction to Compilers) taught by Aravind Sukumaran Rajam at Washington State University.
+Final project for Spring 2021 CPTS 483 (Topics in Computer Science: Practical Introduction to Compilers) taught by Aravind Sukumaran Rajam at Washington State University.

 ## Demo